MayurKotwal/Skill_Certification_Tracker/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Team Members

-- [Your Name]
-- [Team Member 1]
-- [Team Member 2]

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Google Gemini AI for powering the certificate analysis
+- Material-UI for the frontend components
+- All contributors who have helped shape this project